History of Rochester, New York: 1945-1999

-By 1950, the population of the city had grown slightly to 332,488, but Rochester was now only the 32nd largest city in the United States.
-During the 1950s, Xerox Corporation (originally Haloid Corporation) expanded as it exploited Chester Carlson's xerography patents.
-Xerox went on to become the world leader in xerographic imaging, designing and manufacturing many of its famous products in the Rochester area.
-Eastman Kodak continued to dominate the film and camera industry and was Rochester's leading industrial employer, but other Rochester companies also employed many technical and manufacturing personnel.
-These included Gleason Works, Stromberg-Carlson, Taylor Instrument, Ritter Dental Equipment, Rochester Products Division of General Motors, and Pfaudler-Permutit.
+By 1950, the city's population had grown slightly to 332,488, but Rochester had fallen to 32nd among U.S. cities.
+During the 1950s, Xerox Corporation (originally Haloid Corporation) expanded as it commercialized Chester Carlson's xerography patents, becoming the world leader in xerographic imaging.
+Eastman Kodak continued to dominate the film and camera industry and remained Rochester's largest industrial employer.
+Other major employers included Gleason Works, Stromberg-Carlson, Taylor Instrument, Ritter Dental Equipment, Rochester Products Division of General Motors, and Pfaudler-Permutit.

 In 1955, the Colleges for Men and Women of the University of Rochester were merged.
 In 1958, three new schools were created in engineering, business administration, and education.
-Smugtown USA by G. Curtis Gerling (Plaza Publishers 1957, reprinted 1993) is a scathing critique of the city's 1940s and 1950s culture.
+G. Curtis Gerling's Smugtown USA (Plaza Publishers, 1957; reprinted 1993) offered a critical examination of the city's culture in the 1940s and 1950s.

-By the 1960s, as with the rest of the United States, the population was shifting from city to suburb, with substantial growth in the towns immediately adjacent to the city, including Greece, Gates, Chili, Henrietta, Brighton and Irondequoit.
+By the 1960s, population was shifting from city to suburbs, with substantial growth in adjacent towns including Greece, Gates, Chili, Henrietta, Brighton, and Irondequoit.